ietf/tao/Tao.md

 and there's no charge to use the "IETF wifi."
 This usually covers many places of the meeting venue (restaurants, coffee shops, and so on), so catching up on email when not in meetings is a fairly common task for IETFers.

+Note that many people use their laptops actively during meeting sessions for practical purposes such as consulting drafts.
+Power strips in all meeting rooms and hotel rooms will provide only the sockets permitted by local regulations, so ensure in advance that you have an appropriate travel adapter.

 <a id="3-3"></a>